© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British settlement and Iron Age defended settlement, 550m north east of Shaftoe Grange is a scheduled monument protected by Historic England under reference 1013757.
 View the official record →

-The Romano-British settlement and Iron Age defended settlement 550 metres north east of Shaftoe Grange is a multi-period fortified site in Northumberland demonstrating continuity of occupation from the Iron Age through the Romano-British period.
+This site is a complex of Romano-British settlement and Iron Age defended settlement located approximately 550 metres north-east of Shaftoe Grange in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013757.

 Romano-British settlement and Iron Age defended settlement, 550m north east of Shaftoe Grange is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013757.